Turn Footfall into Business Opportunities

 In this ever-expanding era of artificial intelligence (AI), Deep Learning will soon become the foundational technology for the security industry.
 Technologies that “learn” will become more common and more powerful.
 This trend will strengthen critical security efforts in every sphere.
 Today, Hikvision’s three camera models equipped with Deep Learning algorithms will be introduced in the smart retail industry.

 In the retail business, with the growing popularity of shopping online, the retail sector has felt the disruptive impact of Internet e-commerce more than most industries.
 Some have reacted to online competition by closing physical stores, but others are attempting to overcome challenges through technological transformation.
-Traditional retail lacks intelligent tools for accurate data visualization, making it unable to provide a basis for business decision-making at the shop.
+Traditional retail lacks intelligent tools for accurate data collection and visualization, making it unable to provide a basis for business decision-making at the shop.

 But now, Hikvision has developed a Smart Retail Solution that provides comprehensive CCTV security to protect staff and customers and assist loss prevention.
-Not only that, this smart retail solution features analytics for enhancing business value.
+Not only that, this smart retail solution features data collection and analytics for enhancing business value.
 Benefiting from Deep Learning Technology, three intelligent functions for retail support include people-counting to track customer traffic and volume, heat mapping to know the popularity of goods in the shopping area, and queue detection to monitor the queuing situation in real-time.

 There is an old saying in the trade industry: “small profits but quick turnover”.
 And footfall is a “KPI” – key profit indicator – that can help make that turnover.
 Compared to e-commerce, traditional offline retail stores lack the capabilities to accurately calculate customer flow.
 Hikvision’s Dual-Lens People-Counting Camera provides accurate customer counting and generates customer flow trends to evaluate performance and strategic initiatives.

 However, in a real-world scenario, shadows or other objects may easily cause miscounts.
 The Dual-Lens People-Counting Camera, equipped with two cameras and powered by a Deep Learning algorithm, easily overcomes such interferences to deliver highly accurate people-counting data.
-A key advantage of Deep Learning algorithms over video security cameras’ vision algorithms is that Deep Learning can be continuously trained and improved with better and more datasets.
+A key advantage of Deep Learning algorithms over surveillance cameras’ vision algorithms is that Deep Learning can be continuously trained and improved with better and more datasets.
 This means the longer it works for you, the smarter it gets.
 Featuring binocular stereo vision, 3D people detection, and height filtering technologies, the Dual-Lens People-Counting Camera is able to accurately distinguish human beings from non-human objects in the background.
 Hence, these cameras distinguish human beings from other objects and movements in the background.

 By analyzing customer flow data, store management can optimise the allocation of the workforce to reach higher profits and ensure better customer service.
 Store managers can schedule staff strategically for peak and off-peak hours.
 Furthermore, they can also develop strategic marketing activities to attract customers by analyzing the data of incoming rates (entering vs. passing by).